eProsima/Integration-Service-docs/README.md

 This connector will communicate a RTPS environment with another protocol.
 Just like our *shapes_protocol* connector.

 Your *Bridge Library* must define at least a publisher to your desired protocol and it is responsible to communicate with it and follow the ISPublisher interface.
-By default, the transformation function will be applied after the instance of ISBridge is called in the on_received_data method.
+By default, the transformation function is applied after *on_received_data* method calls to the instance of ISBridge.
 If you want to change this behaviour you will need to override the complete data flow.

 *Bridge_configuration* node can contain configuration information that *Bridge Library* must understand.
 ISManager will parse the *property* nodes of each element and will call the respective *create_* function of the library with a vector of pairs with the data contained.
 If no *bridge_configuration* is provided, then your createBridge will be called with nullptr or an empty vector as parameter config.